mohamedsaif/IntelligentExperiences.OnContainers/guide/04-iot/README.md

 # IoT Hub IoT Device and IoT Edge Device

+>**SCRIPT:** All scripts to provision the entire resources in this guide are in a single script named **04-iot.sh** under [scripts](**../../src/scripts) folder.
+Please note that you need to execute the scripts after copying it to your terminal and move the active folder to src/scripts

 Azure IoT Hub is a managed service, hosted in the cloud, that acts as a central message hub for bi-directional communication between your IoT application and the devices it manages.
 You can use Azure IoT Hub to build IoT solutions with reliable and secure communications between millions of IoT devices and a cloud-hosted